Social, environmental, and economic drivers are accelerating the shift towards a circular economy, as described in this article.

 Battery cells age unevenly and a single defect battery cell affects an entire battery’s SOH.
 Minor defects may lead to inoperability for BEVs even if they still offer potentially high value.
 If reuse or a second life is not an option for a battery, remanufacturing battery packs promises high value-adding potential in comparison to recycling or burning.
 The typical use cases are replacing insufficient battery cells or modules or even other parts in the battery.
 Keeping these highly engineered products in use significantly increases value for customers.
 Accordingly, finding strategies for remanufacturing will be a key goal for the near future, offering great potential for the automotive industry and automotive suppliers.

-We would like to thank David Dickmann for his contribution to this article.
+We would like to thank David Dickmann and Julian Keens for their contribution to this article.

 You can find an introduction into the topic of circular economy in this article.
 Another article will will focus on the remanufacturing processes of automotive batteries (coming soon).